BartdeZoete/personalized-cover-generation/README.md

 1) The MSD
 Installation is not trivial and requires some knowledge about aws services.
 For the most direct step by step guid follow the outline on: http://millionsongdataset.com/pages/getting-dataset/

-2) GTZAN: either download the orginal version from http://marsyas.info/downloads/datasets.html or download an already process version from kaggle: https://www.kaggle.com/andradaolteanu/gtzan-dataset-music-genre-classification (preffered).
+2) GTZAN: either download the orginal version from http://marsyas.info/downloads/datasets.html or download an already process version from kaggle: https://www.kaggle.com/andradaolteanu/gtzan-dataset-music-genre-classification (preferred).

 ### Cover Song Classification
 To create a batch of covers and apply cover song classification on them, open